Drupal vs WordPress – Which CMS Platform is Better For You?

 - Great for content organization.
 If you have a wide array of content, then you can take advantage of Drupal’s in-depth taxonomy system.
 It’s very flexible and can be customized to meet your content requirements.

 - Solid content customization abilities.
 Drupal allows for multiple custom content and page types.
-Although you can add similar functionality to your WordPress site, it’s baked into the core of Drupal.
+Although you can add more functionalit similar to WordPress, it’s baked into the core of Drupal.
+Plus, Drupal doesn’t cost much to customize as you can get your site up and running by paying for hosting and domain.

 WordPress truly shines in its flexibility, ease of use, and its large and supportive community.